Marco makes landfall near mouth of Mississippi River as Laura strengthens in the Atlantic Ocean

-However, Laura is just behind Marco, and forecasters now fear it could become a major hurricane.
-Marco weakened from a hurricane, but the system is causing flooding and setting the stage for a supercharged Laura.
+However, Laura is just behind Marco, and forecasters now fear it could become a major hurricane with top winds now measured at 110 mph at 11 p.m.
+Monday night..

 Fujiwhara effect: Can 2 hurricanes merge into a megastorm?